LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 - Has access to and able to see all the orders from other users

 # 6. Physical environments
+This application was made for web platform and should be used with the supported web browsers

 # 7. Architecture plan
 ## 7.1 Backend